Number of Hours:

 Pre-Requisites: The Spin City Intermediate Pole Fitness Instructor Training or an equivalent certification.
 A minimum of three years Pole Fitness experience recommended.

 Assessment: This course has a two part assessment; stage 1 – Technical Assessment, film yourself performing 80% of the Advanced moves with safe and correct technique.
 Stage 2 – Practical Assessment, film yourself teaching an hour long Advanced class.
+Please note: the assessment for this course should be completed using static poles.

 *PLEASE NOTE* You will have a year from the purchase date of your course to complete both your course and your assessment.